sanyuan0704/island.js/docs/en/guide/navbar.md

 ## Translations

-When you set `themeConfig.locales`, the navbar will be automatically add menu group about translations.
+When you set `themeConfig.locales`, the navbar will automatically adds the menu group about translations.
 See details in [I18n](/en/guide/i18n).